Springfield, Missouri Population 2020

-The area that is now the city of Springfield was first inhabited by the Osage, Delaware and Kickapoo tribes.
+The area that is now the city of Springfield was first inhabited by the Osage, Delaware, and Kickapoo tribes.
 A small village was constructed by the Kickapoo but was abandoned during the 1800s.
 Shortly after the tribe left the site, John Polk Campbell, the first settler, arrived with his brother from Tennessee.
 A natural well and small stream were what attracted Campbell to the site.
-Other settlers came after, clearing the land for their farms and constructing a general store.
+Other immigrants came after, clearing the land for their farms and constructing a general store.

 The Civil War divided Springfield’s loyalty, leading to the Battle of Wilson’s Creek, which was won by the Confederates.
 Union troops retreated and upon their return, found that the majority of the Confederates had withdrawn.
 However, Charles Zagonyi attacked remaining Confederates during the First Battle of Springfield, and the Union was victorious.
-Confederate forces moved to take over Springfield, but later withdrew on the same day.
+Confederate forces moved to take over Springfield but later withdrew on the same day.
 The Union controlled Springfield through the end of the war.

 The city’s troubles weren’t over just yet.
 During the early 1900s, a mob lynched several black men, hanging and burning them in the town square.
 The attacks led to nationwide attention.
 Evidence later showed that the men were innocent of the sexual assaults they were accused of.
 Following this event, many African Americans left the area and today only make up a small percentage of the population.

 Today, the city has undertaken many renovation projects, particularly in its downtown area.
 Downtown Springfield is now the site of restaurants, boutiques, loft apartments, bars, and music venues.
-The city is also home to many museums, parks and performing arts centers, as well as many interesting historic sites.
+The city is also home to many museums, parks and performing arts centers, as well as many interesting historical sites.
 Several institutions of higher education are located in Springfield, including Missouri State University.

 The largest age group in Springfield is the 25 to 44 group, making up 26% of the population.
 Over 18% are under age 18, while 14.5% are at least 65 years old.
 There are more females than males, making up 51.5% of the population.
 Just under 16% of the population of Springfield lives below the federal poverty line.